 Do you want a dramatic change?
-For the best results with boxed home hair color kits, stick with hues that are no more than two shades lighter or darker than your current color.
+For the best results with boxed home hair color kits, stick with hues that are no more than two shades lighter or darker (three shades maximum) than your current color.
 Anything more dramatic warrants a trip to the salon.

 Are you going lighter?
 You'll probably need a permanent hair color.
 These strip the natural color out of your hair, replace it with a completely different color, and never wash out.
 Some experts suggest visiting a salon to go lighter, particularly if you're making a big change from a darker hue.

 Do you just want to cover some grays?
 For this, you don't need to go all-out with a permanent hair dye.
 Gentler demi- or semi-permanent dyes will blend away the gray without damaging your hair.
 They'll wash out eventually, though (within four to 28 shampoos, depending on the formula).